Do I have a Herniated Disc?

-Herniated disc’s occur more commonly as adults age and range in severity.
-Many people who receive the diagnosis of a herniated disk worry how it will effect their ability to exercise or remain active.
-In the article below we will discuss what exactly is a herniated disk, what are the treatment options and how you can best remain active with a herniated disk.
+Herniated discs occur more commonly as adults age and range in severity.
+Many people who receive the diagnosis of a herniated disk worry how it will affect their ability to exercise or remain active.
+In the article below we will discuss what exactly is a herniated disc, what are the treatment options and how you can best remain active with a herniated disk.

 Your spine has 23 intervertebral discs in between your vertebrae that help absorb stress and shock from walking, running, and other daily activities.
 Each of these discs is made up of 2 layers: (1) an outer fibrous cartilaginous layer, or annulus fibrosus and (2) an inner jelly-like layer, or nucleus pulposus.

 A herniated/ slipped/ ruptured disc happens when the cartilaginous ring of annulus fibrosus in one of your intervertebral disc either protrudes further than it should or ruptures/ tears open and lets the gelatinous nucleus pulposus inside it slip loose.
-The image above shows difference stages of a herniated disc over time from a bulged disc to protrustion.
+The image on the right shows different stages of a herniated disc over time from a bulged disc to protrusion.
 A herniated disc is a progressive injury that occurs over time.

 A Herniated Disc Can Heal

 The diagnosis of a herniated/slipped/bulged disc can sound scary and permanent.
 The good news is, with the proper treatment and management most individuals can reduce their pain and stop or reverse the progression of your herniated disc.